 - Start codon.
 The start codon in the mRNA codes for the first amino acid in the synthesized protein.
 The start codon is usually 5'-AUG-3’ and encodes the amino acid N-formylmethionine (fmet) in bacteria and methionine (met) in eukaryotes.

 - Sense codons.
 After the start codon, the mRNA is read as consecutive three nucleotide-long sense codons.
 Each sense codon specifies an amino acid in the protein.
 Note that the start codon and the sense codons constitute the coding region of a gene.

 - Stop codon.
 The stop codon in the mRNA serves as a signal to end translation.
 The possible stop codons within prokaryotic and eukaryotic mRNAs include 5’-UAG-3’, 5’-UAA-3’, or 5’-UGA-3’.
 The stop codon does not encode an amino acid within the synthesized polypeptide.

 - 3’ untranslated region (3’-UTR).
 The 3’-UTR of the mRNA, located downstream of the stop codon, plays a role in transcriptional termination.
-In prokaryotes, the 3’-UTR contains the rut, stem-loop, and the uracil-rich sequences that play a role in rho (ρ)-dependent and rho (ρ)-independent transcriptional termination.
-In eukaryotes, the 3’-UTR contains the polyadenylation signal sequences recognized by CPSF and CstF during transcription termination (see Parts 9 and 10).
+In prokaryotes, the 3’-UTR contains the rut, stem-loop, and the uracil-rich sequences that function in rho (ρ)-dependent and rho (ρ)-independent transcriptional termination (see Part 9).
+In eukaryotes, the 3’-UTR contains the polyadenylation signal sequences recognized by the CPSF and CstF proteins during transcription termination (see Parts 9 and 10).

-- Identify one important sequence feature found in the 5’-UTR in bacteria.
+- Identify one important sequence feature found in the 5’-UTR of bacterial mRNAs.

-- Identify two important sequence features found within the 5’-UTR of eukaryotes.
+- Identify two important sequence features found within the 5’-UTR of eukaryotic mRNAs.